NIME-conference/reviewing-guide/README.md

 # NIME Conference Reviewing Guides

-This repository contains the condensed and comprehensive guides for reviewers and meta-reviewers of the NIME conference.
+This repository contains guides for reviewers and meta-reviewers of the NIME conference.

 ## About NIME and its values